 Although this stretch of the river was never navigable, it was still the lifeblood of the valley’s people.
 Witness the wooden balconies of the old riverside tanneries, now flaunting their geraniums near the 11th-century bridge in Espalion, or the prosperous bourgeois townhouses of Saint-Geniez-d’Olt.
 Both towns sent their textiles and leather overland to Entraygues, to be loaded on boats to Bordeaux and on to colonies across the Atlantic.
 Houses in the flowery village of Sainte-Eulalie-d’Olt even have walls made of riverbed pebbles.

-From Estaing westward stretch three small, hilly vineyard areas producing vins de terroir—Estaing on 50 acres of chalky limestone, Entraygues on granite, Le Fel on schist.The vineyards were regenerated by young enthusiasts in the 1980s, and two have just been granted an appellation d’origine contrôlée—as of the 2011 harvest, there will be AOC Estaing and AOC Entraygues-Le Fel.
+From Estaing westward stretch three small, hilly vineyard areas producing vins de terroir—Estaing on 50 acres of chalky limestone, Entraygues on granite, Le Fel on schist.The vineyards were regenerated by young enthusiasts in the 1980s, and two were granted appellation d’origine contrôlée in 2011: AOC Estaing and AOC Entraygues-Le Fel.

 Don’t miss the delightful village of Estaing itself, with its Gothic bridge and colossal Renaissance castle, now the property of former French president Valéry Giscard d’Estaing.
 A good place to taste and buy the wine is La Maison de la Vigne, du Vin et des Paysages d’Estaing, just on the edge of town.